 - If they want to talk, listen.
 Don’t make promises to keep your conversation secret—you may need to call on others for support.

-- Ask them if they would like to talk to someone outside the family, like a phone counsellor at the Suicide Call Back Service (details below) or Lifeline.
+- Ask them if they would like to talk to someone outside the family, like an Outreach Support worker, phone counsellor at the Suicide Call Back Service (details below) or Lifeline.

-- Offer to accompany them to an appointment with a mental health professional, if this would make them more comfortable.
+- Offer to accompany them to an appointment with their GP or a mental health professional, if this would make them more comfortable.

 - Ring a phone counselling service yourself; the counsellor may have some advice that will help.

 - Remove any means of suicide available (where possible)—including weapons, ammunition, farm chemicals, medications, alcohol and other drugs, even access to a car.
 Be aware of your own safety.

 - For immediate crisis intervention when life may be in danger, ring the ambulance or police on Triple Zero (Tel.
 000), or take the person to your local hospital emergency department.